YapengTian/AV-Robustness-CVPR21/README.md

- ### Acknowledgements
+ ### Acknowledgement

 We borrowed a lot of code from [SoP](https://github.com/hangzhaomit/Sound-of-Pixels).
 We thank the authors for sharing their codes.
-If you use our codes, please also cite their nice work.
+If you use our code, please also cite their nice work.